-The story of Moses has been debated in Surah Albaqarah (chapter 2 verse 40 onwards).
-Governance model of Prophet Musa has focused on rescue and liberation of people of Bani Israel from the then king of Egypt, Pharoh.
+The story of Moses has been debated in Surah Al-Baqarah (chapter 2 verse 40 onwards).
+The governance model of Prophet Musa has focused on the rescue and liberation of the people of Bani Israel from the then king of Egypt, Pharoh.

-The descent of Mana from heaven and then streams flowing from a stone, both are examples of efficient governance.
+The descent of Mana from heaven and then streams were flowing from a stone.
+Both are examples of efficient governance.
 He was a pro-justice man.
-It Is evident from the incident reported in Holy Quran Chapter 28 (Al-Qasas) Verse 15-16 when an Egyptian man was being oppressed, and Prophet Musa hurried to help him when that person called him for help.
+It Is evident from the incident reported in Holy Quran Chapter 28 (Al-Qasas) Verse 15-16.
+When an Egyptian man was being oppressed, and Prophet Musa hurried to help him when that person called him for help.

-Have you read the story of Prophet Musa in Quran?
+Have you read the story of Prophet Musa in the Quran?
 What good governance concepts you found in it?
 Let us know, and we will update this article with your information too.

-Click here to Join our Quranic Journey towards heaven
+Click here to Join our Quranic journey towards heaven.